top of page

 Warner Brown

 Warner Brown is an internationally-renowned writer whose work encompasses everything from the traditional form to the radical avant garde.
-He has collaborated with composers as different as Michael Feinstein and Jim Steinman; Jenny Giering and Angelo Badalamenti.
-He has just completed an off-the-wall new musical with ADDING MACHIN3 composer Joshua Schmidt, which is shortly to be announced as a transatlantic co-production.
+He has collaborated with composers as different as Michael Feinstein and Jim Steinman, Jenny Giering and Angelo Badalamenti.
+His radical new musical KILLING THE CAT, written with ADDING MACHIN3 composer Joshua Schmidt, recently played at the Riverside Theatre in London and a US production is hoped for in the not-too-distant future.

 Wearing a completely different hat, for BBC Worldwide Warner wrote the $40,000,000 arena show Walking with Dinosaurs - the Arena Spectacular, creating an entirely new genre of theatrical presentation which has become 'the biggest family show of all time'.
 His work on this has won many international awards, including the Billboard Magazine Creative Content Award.
 Two companies toured internationally - playing to 9 million people in 250 cities worldwide; an episode of CSI: Las Vegas was based on the show and it even earned the ultimate honour of being parodied on The Simpsons.